Renders a document — built with initialize_doc() and laid out with

 layout_section() — into output.
 This is the terminal step of the assembly

-chain: it composes every section's content according to the recorded layouts
+chain: it renders every section's content according to the recorded layouts,

 Usage